 for this project, I'll give you a small prize of two extra marks at

-the end.
-Easy money!)
-If your mini-report consists of more than
+one.)
+If your mini-report consists of more than one file, attach

-one file, attach them all to the same mail message.
-Do not zip, tar,
+them all to the same mail message.
+Do not zip, tar, gzip etc: just

-gzip etc: just send the raw source code (.s or .v).
-When I receive
+send the raw source code (.s or .v).
+When I receive your correctly